After-Hours-Research/BabyLlama/README.md

 Remember, `[BOS]` and `[EOS]` are the special tokens we defined to describe the beginning and end of sentence.

 The results are not perfect, but we think they look very promising since we are only training for 10 epochs, using a small nework (8 layers), hidden dimesion (1024), context lenght (256) and training batch size (8).
+You can check the [wandb run](https://wandb.ai/sara/baby_llama/runs/wk7kkl37/overview?workspace=user-sara) to see all the configurations and generation examples during traing for this experiment.

 The whole code for training our Llama model and to generate some examples can easily be run with:
 ```python